-UM has four residential sororities and five residential fraternities that are considered "non-campus" property for purposes of the Annual Security Report.
+University of Montana has three residential sororities and four residential fraternities that are considered "non-campus" property for purposes of the Annual Security Report.
 The Missoula Police Department has jurisdiction of these residential fraternities and sororities.
 When a crime is reported at a fraternity or sorority house, the Missoula 911 dispatch center will alert the Missoula Police Department.
 The Missoula Police Department may then request UMPD to respond as backup.
-Crime Statistics from these Non-campus location are collected from The Missoula Police and included in the annual crime statistics reported to the Department of Education.
+Crime statistics from these non-campus locations are collected from the Missoula Police and included in the annual crime statistics reported to the Department of Education.

 Several student organizations utilize space in houses owned by the University located on South Fifth Street East and South Sixth Street East near the Mountain Campus.
-The organizations occupying these houses include the Muslim Student Association (MSA), UM Flat (two locations), the Black Student Union, and the International House.
+The organizations occupying these houses include UM Flat (two locations) and the International House.